Ubn-Jr/hirob-be-core/README.md

 - [ ] 12.
 Create handlers for MQTT routes.
 - [ ] 13.
 Test the API's endpoints.

-## As the backend team, our objective is to:
+## As the backend team, our objective is to achieve the following goals

 1. **Design and Implement Scalable Infrastructure:** Ensure the server infrastructure scales efficiently to meet the demands of the users and services.